IVAO-Canada/SectorFiles/README.md

 A: All FIR sectorfiles are published each AIRAC cycle.

 Q: Can anyone contribute?
-A: Yes, simpy follow the tutorials in our wiki on getting started.
+A: Yes, simply follow the tutorials in our wiki on getting started.

 ## Structure